Professor, International Affairs & Asian Studies

-* “The MTCR, the Hague Code, and Missile Proliferation in the Middle East,” book chapter (Routledge, 2012) (co-authored).
+* “The MTCR, the Hague Code, and Missile Proliferation in the Middle East,” book chapter (Routledge, 2012) (co-author).

-* "Going Nowhere Fast: Assessing Concerns about Long-Range Conventional Ballistic Missiles," International Security (Spring 2010), correspondence essay.
+* "Going Nowhere Fast: Assessing Concerns about Long-Range Conventional Ballistic Missiles," International Security (Spring 2010), correspondence.

 * "Tempering Optimism about Nuclear Deterrence in South Asia," Security Studies (Feb.
 2009)